 Services Available to Homeschooled Students

 |Part-time enrollment:||State law neither prohibits nor requires public schools to allow either homeschool or umbrella school students to enroll for individual classes, leaving the matter up to the local school district.|

 |Extracurriculars:||The Georgia High School Association (GHSA) requires student athletes to be enrolled in the public school for which they compete, thus barring homeschoolers from participation.|

 Early homeschoolers were required to go to the local school district and obtain permission to operate as a private school.
 Throughout the early 1980s, the state superintendent sought unsuccessfully to define “private school” so as to exclude homeschool.
 In 1985, the legislature passed the state’s homeschool statute, which was one of the least restrictive in the country.
 Over a decade later, in 1997, Georgia homeschoolers rebuffed a state lawmaker’s attempt to increase oversight of homeschooling.
-Finally, in 2013, the legislature made several small changes to the state’s homeschooling law, requiring parents to report to their local school board, but rather to the state superintendent.
+Finally, under the 2013 Comprehensive Education Bill (HB 283), parents who homeschool are no longer required to report to their local school board, but rather to the state superintendent.
 In addition, they are required to keep attendance records for three years, but the requirement that they submit them annually was removed.